BLCM/bl3mods/Apocalyptech/README.md

   Ordinarily Bloody Harvest and Broken Hearts wouldn't show up in DLC2, but they will with this.
 This doesn't enable them *globally* -- Covenant Pass and Droughts won't have any -- but they'll all be active in as big an area as possible (so far).
+These *have* been updated to include DLC3 spawners, though that's not super well-tested.
 Doesn't do anything unless an event or my `all_event_spawns` mod is active.

 ## Main Menu